CHANGE-EPFL/frame-project-cli/docs/src/developer/developer_guide.md

 ## 💾 Installation for development

+The FRAME CLI source code is hosted on [GitHub](https://github.com/CHANGE-EPFL/frame-project-cli).
 To install Frame CLI for development in your current Python environment, you can use the following command.
 Feel free to use a virtual environment if you want to keep your system clean.
 ```bash
 git clone https://github.com/CHANGE-EPFL/frame-project-cli.git
 cd frame-cli